 Desperate for Love?
 Who, me?

-I can see now how desperate for love I was.
-For many years I was so desperate that I wasn’t even aware of my desperation.
-I thought I was being proactive with my dating ha ha ha.
+For many years my desperation was the driving force in my dating.
+I was so desperate for love that I wasn’t even aware of my desperation.
+I thought I was being proactive with my dating.
+Now, when I look back I can see that I was trying to fill the gap within.

 Since my teens, I had felt a big void inside of me.
 I felt lonely and incomplete.
 I believed this hole could only be filled by romantic love with a man who loved me.
 I deeply believed this fantasy would fulfil all my needs and make me feel complete as a person.